 Separate property put into some sort of joint ownership under these relationships and accounts are not treated like community property for family or probate purposes because the ownership is changed by contract under property laws and courts typically will not disturb an agreement between spouses.

-Dividing property in Dallas and Fort Worth, Texas divorces
+Dividing property in Texas divorces

 The status of marital property as separate or community property is important not only for divorce purposes.
 It is important for distributing assets when a spouse dies, especially since many people in Texas die without a will.
 It is important for financial planning, financing a family business or self-employment, retirement planning and planning for your children’s future.
 Many people think that because they have few assets most of these planning areas do not apply to them.